-These Amazing Paleo Pumpkin Muffins are perfect for a Saturday or Sunday morning, warm and sweet.
+These Amazing Paleo Pumpkin Muffins are perfect in the morning, warm and sweet.
 They’re so good you may think you’re eating cake but they’re chock full of protein, fat, and fiber.
 Healthy and nutritious, they’ll keep you going all morning long.
 Also great for an afternoon snack.

 As the weather gets colder I always feel like baking.
 Muffins for breakfast, well let’s just say, cozy and yummy!